Dyadic Reinforcement Learning: A Simulation Test Bed Built on the Roadmap 2.0 Study

 For a target person $i$, let $\theta_{\weeklymood,\weeklymood},i$ be the coefficient of $\weeklymood_{i,w}$ in predicting $\weeklymood_{i,w+1}$ in the previously fitted GEE model.
 We consider the following settings:

-Recall that we set $\tau_{i,t}^{\high}$ to be 1/25 of the effect of the previous day's behavior, as outlined in \eqref{eqn:high_level_on_state}.
-Given our expectation that the effect of the high-level action on the next week’s high-level state will be, at most, similar to its effect on the current week’s low-level state, we define the value of 1/25 (times the effect of the previous day's behavior) as our strong effect.
+Recall that we set $\tau_{i,t}^{\high}$ to be 1/25 (times the effect of the previous day's behavior), as outlined in \eqref{eqn:high_level_on_state}.
+The value of 7/25 then represents the total effect of the high-level action on the low-level states over the week.
+Given our expectation that the effect of the high-level action on the next week’s high-level state will be, at most, similar to its total effect on the current week’s low-level state, we define the value of 7/25 (times the effect of the previous week's behavior) as our strong effect.
 Furthermore, we investigate scenarios where the effect is double that of the strong effect, which we refer to as the extreme effect, as detailed in \eqref{eqn:delayed_effect}.